mattmillsxyz/braille-generator/README.md

 ## Known Issues

 - I'm currently using the Apple Braille font.
-I think there's probably a better way to do this to make it for transferrable.
+I think there's probably a better way to do this to make it more transferrable.
 Maybe using unicode, not sure.

 ## Why?